Theresa Goell: Early life and education

 Theresa Goell was born in New York, on 17 July 1901.
 Her parents, Jacob and Mary Samowitz Goell, were middle-class Jews who had emigrated to the US from Russia.
 Goell was the second of three children; her sister, Eva, would with her husband Philip Godfrey financially support Goell's career, while her brother, Kermit, would go on to work on digs with her.

-Goell was raised in Brooklyn and studied at Erasmus High School; after graduation, she studied for two years at Syracuse University before moving to Radcliffe College, where she earned a B.A., majoring in philosophy and social ethics.
+Goell was raised in Brooklyn and studied at Erasmus Hall High School; after graduation, she studied for two years at Syracuse University before moving to Radcliffe College, where she earned a B.A., majoring in philosophy and social ethics.
 While at Radcliffe, Goell met and married Cyrus Levinthal.
 Levinthal was the brother of the Goell family's rabbi and the match had been encouraged by Goell's father.
 While still studying at Radcliffe, Goell had a son, Jay.
 Also during her studies she began to lose her hearing due to otosclerosis and learned to lip-read in compensation.

 In 1926, Goell and her husband both moved to England and enrolled at Cambridge University; Goell studied art history, architecture, and archaeology at Newnham College, and achieved the equivalent of a B.A. in architecture (it was not until 1948 that women were permitted to become full members of the university and be granted degrees).